kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Example: `node-role.kubernetes.io/control-plane:NoSchedule`

 Taint that kubeadm applies on control plane nodes to allow only critical workloads to schedule on them.
+If this taint set, EndpointSlice controller ignores that node.

 ### node-role.kubernetes.io/master (deprecated) {#node-role-kubernetes-io-master-taint}